 The legend of the Queen of Sheeba comes from the north of the country where there are many ancient remains of settlements.
-Indeed the region around the town of Aksum is covered in historic remains.
+Indeed the region around the town of Axum is covered in historic remains.

 It can be very adventurous getting to some of them, with having to climb up steep cliff faces by rope, and walk on narrow planks of wood with a straight drop down.

 Further south is Lalibela, one the historical highlights of Ethiopia.
 Here the rock churches are built into the ground, and you enter sometimes through tunnels, moving around in the dark.

 The castles of Gondar are nearby a little further north, an impressive network of intertwined structures that are labelled Africa’s camelot.

 Then there is the many different cultures of the tribes scattered around in the south.

 In fact there is enough history to satisfy anyone.

-Backpacking Ethiopia is Cheap.
+Backpacking Ethiopia is Cheap

 Staying in budget hotels, eating food such as injera, taking local transport and so on, you could get by on as little as $15 a day, even less.

 If you end up getting out to places like the Danakil Depression then that will cost you a lot more as there is no public transport.

 Hopefully this has persuaded you to think about having an adventure in a country that deserves more attention than it gets.

-You can find read more about Ethiopia with my guide to the best things to do in Ethiopia.
+You can read more about Ethiopia with my epic travel guide to backpacking in Ethiopia.